marcelo-ferraz/Surrogates/README.md

 Type       | Parameter     | Contents
 --------   |---------------| -------------
 `System.String`   | __s_name__    | it contains the original property's name
-Same or can be inferred from the original parameter | __s_value__     | it contains the value of the value set to the property.
+Same or one that can be inferred from the original parameter | __s_value__     | it contains the value of the value set to the property.
 This only works for the setter, otherwise, it will be passed as `default(type)`
 Same or can be inferred from the original class | __s_instance__      | It contains a pointer to the instance of the original class

 ####Special Parameters for methods: